atticus-sullivan/cluttealtex/README.md

 - `optname` refers to the name of the option when passing it via the config file (`.cluttealtexrc.lua`)
-- arguments containing `[=...]` all have a default value, so when passing this option you don't have to specify a value
+- arguments containing `[=...]` all have a default value, so when passing this option you don't have to specify a value.
+Like with usual CLI arguments, you can pass a custom value either seperated with a space \eg `--engine lualatex` (or seperated with an equal sign)

 ## For developers
 <details><summary>Click to expand</summary>